cinemast/libjson-rpc-cpp/README.md

 libjson-rpc-cpp
 ===============

-This C++ library provides a json-rpc (remote procedure call) framework for Windows, Linux and MacOS (or any other UNIX derivate).
+This C++ library provides a json-rpc (remote procedure call) framework for Linux and MacOS (or any other UNIX derivate).
 It is fully JSON-RPC 2.0 compatible ([JSON-RPC 2.0](http://www.jsonrpc.org/specification)) and provides additional features, such as generic authentication mechanisms.

 **Notice: This framework is currently in a beta phase.
 Bug Reports are very welcome!**